-Note: This story originally appeared in the Fall 2014 issue of UC Merced Magazine.
+Note: This story originally ran in the Fall 2015 issue of UC Merced Magazine.

 By Joel Patenaude

 California, long envied by the rest of the country for its climate, beauty and natural resources, is four years into a drought and in the midst of a water crisis a century in the making.

 With Gov. Jerry Brown imposing mandatory water restrictions on residents, the state’s staggeringly complex water woes have taken the sheen off at least some of the California dream.